-'''

-show_inventory (actor: tale.base.Living, ctx: tale.util.Context) \rightarrow None show the object's inventory to the actor

-'''

-'''

-wiz_clone (actor: tale.base.Living) → tale.base.MudObject clone the thing (performed by a wizard)

-'''

-''' wiz destroy (actor: tale.base.Living, ctx: tale.util.Context) \rightarrow None destroy the thing (performed by a wizard) class tale.base.Armour (name: str, title: str = ", , descr: str = ", short_descr: str = ") An item that can be worn by a Living (i.e. present in an armour itemslot) class tale.base.Container (name: str, title: str = ", , descr: str = ", short_descr: str = ") A bag-type container (i.e. an item that acts as a container) Allows insert and remove, and examine its contents, as opposed to an Item You can test for containment with 'in': item in bag destroy(ctx: Optional[tale.util.Context]) \rightarrow None Common cleanup code that needs to be called when the object is destroyed init() \rightarrow None Secondary initialization/customization.
+''' if actor is self or parsed.verb in self.verbs: return # avoid reacting to ourselves, or reacting to verbs we already... ⇔have a handler for show_inventory (actor: tale.base.Living, ctx: tale.util.Context) → None show the object's inventory to the actor wiz_clone (actor: tale.base.Living) → tale.base.MudObject clone the thing (performed by a wizard) wiz destroy (actor: tale.base.Living, ctx: tale.util.Context) \rightarrow None destroy the thing (performed by a wizard) class tale.base.Armour (name: str, title: str = ", , descr: str = ", short_descr: str = ") An item that can be worn by a Living (i.e. present in an armour itemslot) class tale.base.Container (name: str, title: str = ", , descr: str = ", short_descr: str = ") A bag-type container (i.e. an item that acts as a container) Allows insert and remove, and examine its contents, as opposed to an Item You can test for containment with 'in': item in bag destroy(ctx: Union[tale.util.Context, NoneType]) \rightarrow None Common cleanup code that needs to be called when the object is destroyed init() \rightarrow None Secondary initialization/customization.
 Invoked after all required initialization has been done.
 You can easily override this in a subclass.
-It is not needed to call the Item super class init(). init\inventory (items: Iterable[tale.base.Item]) \rightarrow None Set the container's initial inventory class tale.base.Door (directions: Union[str, Sequence[str]], target location: tale.base.Location], short descr: str, long descr: str = ", , enter msg: str = ", locked: bool = False, opened: bool = False, key <math>code: str = ") A special exit that connects one location to another but which can be closed or even locked.
+It is not needed to call the Item super class init(). init_inventory (items: Iterable[tale.base.Item]) → None Set the container's initial inventory class tale.base.Door (directions: Sequence[str], target_location: Union[str, tale.base.Location], short_descr: str, long_descr: str = ", , enter_msg: str = ", locked: bool = False, opened: bool = False, key code: str = ") A special exit that connects one location to another but which can be closed or even locked.
 Because a single door is still only one-way, you have to create a second -linked- door to go back.
-This is easily done by the reverse door method. allow_passage(actor: tale.base.Living) \rightarrow None Is the actor allowed to move through this door? check key (item: tale.base.Item) \rightarrow bool Check if the item is a proper key for this door (based on key_code) close (actor: tale.base.Living, item: tale.base.Item = None) \rightarrow None Close the door with optional item.
-Notifies actor and room of this event. classmethod connect (from_loc: tale.base.Location, directions: Union[str, Sequence[str]], short_descr: str, long_descr: str, to_loc: tale.base.Location, re- turn_directions: Union[str, Sequence[str]], return_short_descr: str, re- turn_long_descr: str, locked: bool = False, opened: bool = False, key_code: str = ") \rightarrow Tuple[tale.base.Door, tale.base.Door] Create a pair of doors that connect two locations.
-(This requires two door definitions because the directions and descriptions differ for the to- and return-exists) insert (item: Union[tale.base.Living, tale.base.Item], actor: Optional[tale.base.Living]) \rightarrow None used when the player tries to put a key into the door, for instance. lock (actor: tale.base.Living, item: tale.base.Item = None) \rightarrow None Lock the door with the proper key (optional). open (actor: tale.base.Living, item: tale.base.Item = None) \rightarrow None Open the door with optional item.
-Notifies actor and room of this event. reverse door (directions: Union[str, Sequence[str]], returning_location: tale.base.Location, short description: str, long description: str = ") \rightarrow tale.base.Door Set up a second door in the other location that is paired with this door.
-Opening this door will also open the other door etc. Returns the new door object. (we need 2 doors because the name/exit descriptions are often different from both locations) search_key (actor: tale.base.Living) → Optional[tale.base.Item] '''
+This is easily done by the reverse_door method. allow_passage(actor: tale.base.Living) \rightarrow None Is the actor allowed to move through this door? check\key (item: tale.base.Item) \rightarrow bool Check if the item is a proper key for this door (based on key_code) close (actor: tale.base.Living, item: tale.base.Item = None) \rightarrow None Close the door with optional item.
+Notifies actor and room of this event. classmethod connect (from_loc: tale.base.Location, directions: Sequence[str], short_descr: str, long_descr: str, to_loc: tale.base.Location, return_directions: Se- quence[str], return_short_descr: str, return_long_descr: str, locked: bool = False, opened: bool = False, key code: str = ") \rightarrow Tuple[Door, Door] Create a pair of doors that connect two locations.
+(This requires two door definitions because the directions and descriptions differ for the to- and return-exists) insert (item: Union[tale.base.Living, tale.base.Item], actor: Union[tale.base.Living, NoneType]) \rightarrow used when the player tries to put a key into the door, for instance. lock (actor: tale.base.Living, item: tale.base.Item = None) \rightarrow None Lock the door with the proper key (optional). open (actor: tale.base.Living, item: tale.base.Item = None) \rightarrow None Open the door with optional item.
+Notifies actor and room of this event. '''

+reverse\door (directions: Sequence[str], returning\location: tale.base.Location, short\description: str, long description: $str = ") \rightarrow tale.base.Door$ search key (actor: tale.base.Living) → Union[tale.base.Item, NoneType]

+Set up a second door in the other location that is paired with this door.
+Opening this door will also open the other door etc. Returns the new door object. (we need 2 doors because the name/exit descriptions are often different from both locations)